 (Browse Bruegel’s masterpieces inside the Kunsthistorisches Museum)

-One of the unfortunate side effects of the COVID situation was that many wonderful exhibitions in Vienna’s museums and galleries did not get the audience they deserved.
 But if the people can’t come to the exhibitions than (some of) the exhibitions can come to the people…via virtual presentations.
 For example:

 - The Kunsthistorisches Museum has the world’s greatest Bruegel collection, which you can view up close via their online 360° tour.
 Their YouTube channel also has numerous video tours of exhibitions including this one that takes you through the museum’s highlights (with a focus on the picture collection).